rust-lang/rust/doc/rust.md

 #### Binary move expressions

-A _binary move experssion_ consists of an *lval* followed by a left-pointing arrow (`<-`) and an *rval* expression.
+A _binary move expression_ consists of an *lval* followed by a left-pointing arrow (`<-`) and an *rval* expression.

 Evaluating a move expression causes, as a side effect, the *rval* to be *moved* into the *lval*.
 If the *rval* was itself an *lval*, it must be a local variable, as it will be de-initialized in the process.

-Evaluating a move expression does not effect reference counts nor does it cause a deep copy of any unique structure pointed-to by the moved *rval*.
+Evaluating a move expression does not change reference counts, nor does it cause a deep copy of any unique structure pointed to by the moved *rval*.
 Instead, the move expression represents an indivisible *transfer of ownership* from the right-hand-side to the left-hand-side of the expression.
 No allocation or destruction is entailed.